syahrizal-alisadikin/laravel-developer-test/README.md

 - User can update articles .
 - User can delete articles .

+- User can see API articles .
+- User can update API articles .
+- User can delete API articles .

 ## Getting Started
 This application can be installed on local server and online server with these specifications :